 After midnight on Friday of week one, UCLA students must follow the same impacted-drop procedures as in regular session.
 They must obtain a Late Impacted Course Drop Petition or Retroactive Drop Petition from their respective counseling unit.

 To drop an impacted class, non-UCLA summer-only students must complete a Summer Sessions Student Update Form and submit the request to the Summer Sessions office, 1331 Murphy Hall.
 A detailed explanation of the reason for dropping the class must be given, and the instructor’s signature must be obtained.

 A dropped class notation appears on the transcript indicating the date and week in which the course is dropped.

-Graduate students can drop classes using MyUCLA with no fee through the second week of the term.
-In weeks three through ten, they can drop classes through MyUCLA and are charged a per-class change fee.
-For retroactive drops after the last day of instruction, students must petition to drop a class and are charged a per-class change fee, a per-class penalty fee, and a per-class late fee.
-See the graduate drop deadlines.
+Graduate students can drop classes using MyUCLA with no fee through week ten of the term.
+For retroactive drops after the last day of instruction, students must petition to drop a class and are charged a retroactive drop fee.
+See graduate drop deadlines.